 History NVA

 The Dutch Working Group for (naturopathic) Practitioners NWP brought the activity of the British Acupuncture Association BAcC to the Netherlands in 1972.
-They founded the first acupuncture school in the Netherlands, the Anglo-Dutch College of Acupuncture, and also the first acupuncture clinic in Overveen.
-The philosophy of Traditional Chinese Medicine was the basis of the lessons at this training.
+They established the first acupuncture school in the Netherlands, the Anglo-Dutch College of Acupuncture, as well as the first acupuncture clinic in Overveen.
+The philosophy of Traditional Chinese Medicine was the basis of the lessons at this institution.
 In 1977, students from the Anglo-Dutch College of Acupuncture and from the acupuncture training Pakua, all physiotherapists, founded the Dutch Acupuncture Association NVA.

-A friend lawyer of one of the founders was asked to draft the Articles of Association and initial regulations at the establishment of the NVA.
-This was the beginning of almost 40 years of involvement of this lawyer, Mr. Monty Kraaijeveld, in the affairs of the NVA.
+A friend who was a lawyer of one of the founders was asked to draft the Articles of Association and initial regulations at the establishment of the NVA.
+This marked the beginning of almost 40 years of involvement of this lawyer, Mr. Monty Kraaijeveld, in the affairs of the NVA.
 He passed away on March 30, 2015.
-Until that day, he was still serving as chairman of the disciplinary board of the NVA.
+Until that day, he was still serving as the chairman of the disciplinary board of the NVA.

 The NVA has an honorary member, Mr. Harm Elsinga (April 2014).